-Florida is generally referred to as a state with a low overall tax burden.
-It's one of nine states that don't have a personal income tax, making it a very attractive location for transfer entities, such as LLCs and S corporations.
+Florida is often referred to as a state with a low overall tax burden.
+It's one of nine states that don't have a personal income tax, making it an attractive location for LLCs and S corporations.
 The South Dakota Office of Economic Development offers a free business creation package for anyone interested in starting a business in South Dakota.
 Although the rate of new entrepreneurs is low in the state, at 290 per 100,000, those starting a business in South Dakota will appreciate the state's fiscal climate, no corporate or individual income taxes, making it one of the most tax-friendly states for small businesses.

-If you're interested in starting a business in Florida, you're not the only one.
-Florida's rate of new entrepreneurs has increased steadily over the past five years and, in any given month, 0.42% of adults who are not business owners are starting their own businesses.
+If you're considering starting a business in Florida, you're not alone.
+Florida's rate of new entrepreneurs has been steadily increasing over the past five years and, on any given month, 0.42% of adults who are not business owners are starting their own businesses.
 Unfortunately, less than half of those companies, 49.5%, will survive five years.
 One of the reasons for Florida's business growth may be its attractive tax climate.

-In Florida, the standard processing time to form your LLC is six to eight business days, which is relatively fast by national standards.
-With a large population, workforce and infrastructure, Florida can be fertile ground for new businesses and emerging industries.
-Florida state law requires all employers to report newly hired or rehired employees to the state board within 20 days of their start date. .
+In addition as in many other parts of the country Florida has an employee labor market making it difficult to retain existing talent.
+In Florida the standard processing time to form your LLC is six to eight business days which is relatively fast by national standards.
+With its large population workforce and infrastructure Florida can be fertile ground for new businesses and emerging industries.
+Florida state law requires all employers to report newly hired or rehired employees to the state board within 20 days of their start date.